 Lung cancer is the leading cause of cancer death in the United States, causing more deaths than breast cancer, colon cancer, and prostate cancer combined.
 In Indiana, it is estimated there were 5,500 new cases of lung cancer diagnosed and 4,000 deaths due to lung cancer in 2017.

-A new screening test performed with a low-dose CT scan is helping to detect lung cancer in its earliest stages.
-The new screening recommendations come from the National Lung Screening Trial that found people who got a low-dose CT scan had a 20% lower change of dying from lung cancer.
+A screening test performed with a low-dose CT scan is helping to detect lung cancer in its earliest stages, which can greatly improve survival rates.
+The screening recommendations come from the National Lung Screening Trial that found people who got a low-dose CT scan had a 20% lower chance of dying from lung cancer.

-Low-dose CT Lung Cancer Screening is ideal for individuals who:
+Low-dose CT Lung Cancer Screening is recommended for individuals who:

-Community Healthcare System hospitals offer these screenings at a reduced rate of $49 at our hospitals and outpatient centers in in East Chicago, Hobart, Munster, Portage, Schererville, St. John and Valparaiso.
+Individuals meeting the above criteria should obtain a screening order from their healthcare provider.
+A nurse navigator is available to answer questions for patients who receive the screening.
+Community Healthcare System hospitals offer these screenings at our hospitals and outpatient centers in East Chicago, Hobart, Munster, Portage, Schererville, St. John and Valparaiso.
 To schedule a screening call toll-free 1-800-809-9828